m-miller/family-tree/README.md

 `data.json` is the exception - it is generated, and public on the site anyway, so it is committed to let the pages work straight from a clone.

+## The admin

+The people list filters by tree, by a name search, and by an A-Z strip that groups people on the first letter of their surname - the last word of the name, ignoring suffixes like "Jr", so Müller files under M and "George Albert Burke, Sr." under B. Letters with nobody behind them are greyed out.
+Name, born and died are all sortable, and the date columns sort chronologically rather than alphabetically, with unknown dates last.

+A person's page edits every field, sets who their parents are, manages their marriages, and deletes.
+Two things there are worth knowing:

+- **Add parents** creates a father and mother for someone who has none and makes them their child.
+  A chart has to start from one person, so it also moves the root up to the new father and turns any marriages in between the right way round.
+That is how the tree grows backwards a generation at a time. **Start the chart from this person** does the same re-rooting by hand.
+- **Sources**: birth, death and marriage each take a free-text note of where the details came from - a parish register, a page in the binder, a letter.
+The tree shows a source line only where one has been recorded.
+This data was compiled by several relatives over sixty years and disagrees with itself in places, so knowing who said what is how those are settled.

 ## The database

 Four tables, plus `users`: